Building and Geomview under Windows

 Cygwin has now transitioned from Insight Tcl to the Tcl/Tk used in

 usual unix-like distributions.
 SaVi 1.4.6 and later support this change.

 Note: the Cygwin developers made major changes to their X server distribution in November 2008.
 Prior to those changes, Cygwin's X server supported hardware acceleration, and Geomview use was robust and reliable.
 After those changes, robustness, reliability and hardware acceleration have suffered.
 You can launch geomview with

 geomview -noopengl (or configure before compiling without specifying

-At this point, it may be preferable to run VirtualBox, install a debian-based Linux such as Ubuntu from a downloaded ISO disk image, then
+At this point, it is preferable to run VirtualBox, install a debian-based Linux such as Ubuntu from a downloaded ISO disk image, then

 Questions about installing Geomview under Cygwin can be taken to the Cygwin and Geomview users mailing lists.